OllyWallyy/PROJECTWALLY/README.md

 **License**

-This project is licensed under the GNU License.
+This project is licensed under the GPL-3.0 License.